 How do you claim Maternity Allowance?

-Get a claim form from your local office of the Department of Work and Pensions (your local Jobcentre Plus office or 'social security' office).
-See below for contact details.
+Get a claim form from your local office of the Department for Work and Pensions (your local Jobcentre Plus office or 'social security' office).

 Sure Start Maternity Grant